HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 </footer>
 ```

-It should be noted that the `test` action always determines an action result, which will become the value of the context variable `$?` of the child element, which is generally a string or a number.
+It should be noted that `test` action always determines an action result, which will become the value of the context variable `$?` of the child element, which is generally a string or a number.
 When the `by` attribute is used, the built-in executor or external executor specified by this attribute can be used to obtain a matching data from the data specified by `on`.
 In this case, the working method of the executor is the same as that of `choose` The elements are the same.

-For matching conditions, we can use the `on` preposition attribute in the `match` element to define an expression, and judge whether it matches by booleanizing the result of evaluating the expression, or use the `for` preposition attribute Defines a matching condition based on the execution result of the `test` element, either, but the `for` attribute has higher priority.
+For matching conditions, we can use `on` preposition attribute in `match` element to define an expression, and judge whether it matches by booleanizing the result of evaluating the expression, or use `for` preposition attribute Defines a matching condition based on the execution result of `test` element, either, but `for` attribute has higher priority.

-When using the `on` preposition attribute, we can use an evaluation expression to determine the matching condition; when the evaluation result is Booleanized, if the result is `true`, it is considered a match, otherwise it is regarded as a mismatch.
-For example, the `match` element that matches `zh_CN` in the above HVML code can be written as follows:
+When using `on` preposition attribute, we can use an evaluation expression to determine the matching condition; when the evaluation result is Booleanized, if the result is `true`, it is considered a match, otherwise it is regarded as a mismatch.
+For example, `match` element that matches `zh_CN` in the above HVML code can be written as follows:

 ```hvml
          <match on="$L. streq('case', 'zh_CN', $?)" exclusively>